google-research/deeplab2/g3doc/setup/kitti_step.md

      +-- val
 ```

-#### Create tfrecord files
+DeepLab2 requires the dataset to be converted to TfRecords for efficient reading

-To create dataset for training and evaluation, run the following command:
+and prefetching.
+To create the dataset for training and evaluation, run the
+following command:

 ```bash
 python deeplab2/data/build_step_data.py \